fogbow/fogbowcloud.org/content/pages/fogbow-cli.md

 Fogbow CLI
 ==========

 The fogbow CLI is a command line interface for the fogbow manager.
 It makes it easier for fogbow users to create HTTP requests and invoke them through the manager's OCCI API.
-Through the fogbow CLI, users are able to get information about federation members; create, retrive and delete instance, network, create storage and create orders.
+Through the fogbow CLI, users are able to get information about federation members; create, retrive and delete instance, network, storage and attachment; and create orders.

 ##Installation
-Follow these steps, <a  href="/install-configure-manager" target="_blank">Instalation and configuration Fogbow cli</a> .
+Follow these steps, <a  href="/install-configure-fogbow-cli" target="_blank">Instalation and configuration Fogbow cli</a> .

 ## Member operations (```member```)